Share this post

 Verbal Reasoning Section

-• 2 Sections, each section 20 questions
+• 2 Sections, each section 12 and 15 questions respectively

-• 30 minutes per section
+• 18 and 23 minutes per section respectively

 1. Quantitative Reasoning